eygilbert/egdb_intl/Readme.md

 **Compiling the driver**

   - On Windows: The `example` directory includes a project file for Microsoft Visual Studio 2015.
 Alternatively, one can use the CMake GUI for Windows to automatically generate a Visual Studio project file.
 To run the example, edit the macro `DB_PATH` near the top of `example/main.cpp` to point it to the location of your db files, then compile and run without arguments.
+When integrating the driver into your own Visual Studio projects, be aware that the driver uses C standard library functions that VS2015 will give warnings about.
+A simple way to turn off these warnings is by adding the preprocessor definition _CRT_SECURE_NO_WARNINGS to the project file.
   - On Linux: do the usual CMake incantations for an out-of-tree build: